JSDoc/TSDoc conventions for @fuzdev packages.

 Doc comments flow through a three-stage pipeline:

-svelte_helpers.ts extract JSDoc/TSDoc from the TypeScript AST into
+svelte-docinfo analysis — extracts JSDoc/TSDoc from the TypeScript AST

-3. mdz renders docs with auto-linking β backticked identifiers become
+through the virtual:svelte-docinfo module at build/dev timemdz renders docs with auto-linking — backticked identifiers become

 Don't restate the function name.
-Explain why this exists and what problem it solves.
+Explain why this exists, what problem it solves, and its role in the system — what depends on it, what it enables.

 /** Creates a new session. */